-- 6. Defendant Monsanto Company is a Delaware corporation with its headquarters and principal place of business in St. Louis, Missouri. - 7.
-At all times relevant to this complaint, Monsanto was the entity that discovered the herbicidal properties of glyphosate and the manufacturer of Roundup[®], which contains the active ingredient glyphosate and the surfactant polyethoxylated tallow amine ("POEA"), as well as adjuvants and other "inert" ingredients.
+6. Defendant Monsanto Company is a Delaware corporation with its headquarters and principal place of business in St. Louis, Missouri.

+7. At all times relevant to this complaint, Monsanto was the entity that discovered the herbicidal properties of glyphosate and the manufacturer of Roundup[®], which contains the active ingredient glyphosate and the surfactant POEA, as well as adjuvants and other "inert" ingredients.